-We Offer Two Compensation Plans…
+We Offer Only One Compensation Plan…

-Our featured plans are designed for the independent agent who prefers the free autonomy to work from home, the Home Agent Plan.
+Our featured plan is designed for the independent agent who prefers the free autonomy to work from home, the Home Agent Plan.
 This plan recognizes the fact that an agent who works from home costs the company less money.
 The plan also takes into consideration that a standard/graduated commission structure is not equitable to the agent’s being able to receive greater profits and growth.
 Although it is perceived that this plan may reduce one-on-one contact with the agent due to the work at home environment; that perception is no longer valid in this modern era of technological advances by using platforms such as Zoom, Google Meet, Teams etc. This still allows Sandstone Realty management to provide consistent scheduled coaching either online or in person and remain available and accessible to agents upon need.